amidatelion/maso-dot-wiki/content/rules/basics/classes-and-factions.md

 +++
 title = 'Player Classes and Factions' description = ""
-weight = 4
+weight = 3
 +++

 # Classes
 There aren't really "classes" in M.A.S.O but you do end up belonging to some broad archetypes.
+These are presented to give you some idea of where your character might go during generation.

 ## Drivers
 Does it have an engine and wheels?
 Then you've probably done extremely inadvisable things to it.
 Does it carry weapons?
 You've done terrible things to people with those weapons.
 It's a rare vehicle these days that has enough armor to resist all infantry weapons and god help you if you find someone with AT weapons, or some vehicle-scale bullshit.
 As such, a heavy foot on the pedal is advisable.